userquin/fix-dts-default-cjs-exports/README.md

 You should register the plugin directly when enabling `rollup.emitCJS = true` option, otherwise you can get wrong transformations.

+> [!WARNING]
+>
-The plugin exposed here is just a helper to fix the default exports in CommonJS modules, it cannot control what files are being generated, check the [declaration](https://github.com/unjs/unbuild?tab=readme-ov-file#configuration) option in the readme file.
+> The plugin exposed here is just a helper to fix the default exports in CommonJS modules, it cannot control what files are being generated, check the [declaration](https://github.com/unjs/unbuild?tab=readme-ov-file#configuration) option in the readme file.

 You will need to remove its current internal plugin adding the one provided by this package:
 ```ts